Tier 3 – Indicated Intensive Intervention

 For tertiary intervention to be successful, it needs to be differentiated, matched to the learning style of the student, address the underlying reason behind the unsafe or disrespectful behavior, and teach (including model) effective, positive alternatives that can also meet underlying needs.

-Ripple Effects is able to fulfill all these criteria through multimedia, expert system technology which matches the most relevant set of best practices to each student’s need, based on their content selections.
+Ripple Effects is able to fulfill all these criteria through media-rich expert system technology which matches the most relevant set of best practices to each student’s need, based on their content selections.

 The implementation guide for use of Ripple Effects for positive behavior interventions, especially in discipline settings includes individual treatment plans for 20 behavioral challenges that educators tell us are most prevalent in their schools.